zapata-engineering/orquestra-core/docs/guides/optimizers.rst

 - Orquestra's approach for implementing optimization algorithms - the :class:`Optimizer <orquestra.opt.api.Optimizer>` interface.
 - How to record history of evaluation of the cost function.
-- List of optimizers are currently available.
+- List of currently available optimizers.

 Cost functions